Khloe Kardashian Uses Social Media To ‘Vent’ About Tristan Thompson, Per ‘Hollywood Life’

 As previously reported by the Inquisitr, Khloe Kardashian took to her Instagram account on Wednesday to post a photo of herself showing off her flat tummy just five months after giving birth to baby True.
 The reality TV star rocked a pair of black pants, a crop top that showcased her toned abs, and a black blazer on top.

-Kardashian also wore a full face of makeup, dangling hoop earrings, and a fully ponytail, which rested at the top of her head.
+Kardashian also wore a full face of makeup, dangling hoop earrings, and a full ponytail, which rested at the top of her head.
 Khloe captioned the social media snapshot, “Boss Mama,” seemingly letting her fans know that she can do it all, including running her own company.

 Khloe Kardashian has spoken out about the struggles of being a working mother in the past, but has also revealed that her career is important to her, thus showing her daughter that she can have it all.